sreeduggirala/Alias/README.md

 # Alias
-Alias is an AI-powered digital avatar generation tool.
-Simply upload a full-body picture to create your digital twin for metaverses/social media!
+Alias is an AI-powered 2D image to 3D NFT avatar generation tool.
+Simply upload a picture of yourself to create a 1:1 3D NFT avatar!

 # Inspiration